wiremock/api-template-library/amazonaws.com-iot-jobs-data/index.md

 ---
 slug: "amazonaws-com-iot-jobs-data"
-name: "AWS IoT Jobs Data Plane"
+title: "AWS IoT Jobs Data Plane"
 provider: "amazonaws.com"
 description: "<p>AWS IoT Jobs is a service that allows you to define a set of jobs\
   \ — remote operations that are sent to and executed on one or more devices connected\